 That thought kills a minute or so.
 By then it’s so foggy inside your mask that you can’t see out your lenses anyway.
 And you debate maybe just lifting it up over your parched, dry lips and sucking in some of that cool, delicious air and maybe stealing a quick sip of your warm plastic tasting water for a few more minutes.
 And then you do it.
 It’s glorious and the air is just fine and smells like burnt desert and not sweet like you imagine the gas would smell like.
 The condensation begins to clear just enough to see a little and you hope no one is about to come over that berm and shoot at you because you know that then, without a doubt, you would be a casualty of war.
 Probably before you could even get a shot off.

 You would die right then and there with your foggy mask on and your Vietnam War era flak vest because Connecticut sent you to war with no body armor and then it occurs to you that you’re in the National Guard for Christ’s sake.
 You grew up in East Hartford.
 And now you’re here in Kuwait on the southern border of Iraq waiting, guarding a fence against an enemy you can’t see or hear or shoot if you had to listening to Scud missile warning sirens.
 And so you choose.
 You choose to tilt that mask up over your mouth and nose and breathe in that cool, nighttime desert air.
 You haven’t seen a Scud or Patriot fired overhead yet.
 Not a tracer round or aircraft or anything anywhere.
 Nothing but miles of endless empty desert.
+The invasion was wrapping up, though you wouldn’t think so with the alarms going off day and night.
+One could never be too sure what was a drill or if Saddam was pulling a Hail Mary of WMDs.
 And you think, I might just actually live through this.
 Just eight more hours to go.
 And then only a year to go.
 One minute at a time.